 For cool-season grass, the cooler days and morning dew of early fall provide ideal conditions for grass seed and grass seedlings to thrive.
 And coming off the hot summer months, the soil temperatures are still warm enough to allow the cool-season grass seed to germinate quickly.

-I know you’re excited as I am after planting grass seed and always ask, “how long does it take for grass to grow?”
+I know you’re excited as I am after planting grass seed and always ask:

-However, this depends on many variables including the variety of grass, how often you water grass seed, and the temperature – specifically the soil temperature.
+However, germination and growth depend on many variables including the variety of grass, how often you water grass seed, and the temperature – specifically the soil temperature.

 It’s a lot to take in, but if you want to learn more about how long it takes to grow grass…